Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 Step 1: Use Idealo or Geizhals to find the lowest price for your specific product.
 Check the price history graph.
 Is the current price genuinely low, or is it inflated before a fake discount?

 Step 2: Check Amazon.de separately.
 For cables, adapters, chargers, and small accessories, Amazon.de is usually 20% cheaper than MediaMarkt.
 For expensive electronics, Amazon's return process is the fastest and most friction-free in Germany.
-Also check Amazon Warehouse for open-box and returned items with full warranty.
+Also check Amazon Warehouse for open-box and returned items with a full warranty.

 Step 3: Check Kaufland.de (the marketplace, not the grocery store).
 Many small German electronics sellers list on Kaufland.de to avoid Amazon's fees.
 Prices are often lower, but you must check the seller's rating and return policy.